arvinsingh/ELISA/docs/DPF.md

 - Various Machine Learning algorithms used in industries to solve problems.
 - Mathematics used for developing ML algorithms.
 - Version control using Git.
-- Working of Decentraized apps.
+- Working of Decentralized app.

 ## Features
 - Detect click bait links